florencialecha/Clinic-Management-Software/README.md

 - Presentation layer: these are the web screens that we will have to develop using the Spring Boot MVC framework with the controllers and one of these two options: HTML+JavaScript or React for the view.

 It is important to perform exception handling by logging any exception that may be generated and performing unit tests to ensure the quality of the developments.

+=> Next step: Turn it into an appointment booking software like https://calendly.com/